ameseee/kwk-curriculum-site/swift-ios/lessons/conditionals/index.md

+---
-# Conditionals
+title: Conditionals
+---

 ## Learning Goals

+* Students will use comparison operators
 * Students will use if/else if statements to control flow of an application
-* Students will use comparison operators

 ## Technical Vocabulary